Joe’s Club: What you need to know

 • Varying levels of medical services, from none to extensive

-Some adult day services offer evening and weekend hours, and transportation.
+Some adult day care services offer evening and weekend hours as well as transportation.

-What are the benefits of adult day services?
+What are the benefits of adult day care services?

-An adult day service might delay or prevent your loved one from needing to move to a long-term residential care facility.
+An adult day care service might delay or prevent your loved one from needing to move to a long-term residential care facility.
 The service’s programs can encourage your loved one to spend time with others, and supervised activities might improve daily living skills.
-Even if your loved one has dementia, he or she might be able to enjoy music, simple activities and being surrounded by friends visit https://www.praguerevue.com/spor-sonrasi-kas-agrisi/.
+Even if your loved one has dementia, he or she might be able to enjoy music, simple activities and being surrounded by friends.

-How can I help my loved one adjust to an adult day service?
+How can I help my loved one adjust to an adult day care service?